-Matica is currently completing the build out of a 10,000 square foot medical marijuana growing facility in Dorval, Quebec.
-The Company has recently raised over \$2.5 million to complete the build out and anticipates that the facility build out will be completed by end of November 2017.
-Matica further anticipates becoming a revenue generating medical marijuana company in 2018.
+Matica has completed the required build out of a 10,000 square foot medical marijuana growing facility in Dorval, Quebec.
+The Company raised over \$2.5 million to complete the build out in July 2017 and hopes to be a revenue generating medical marijuana company in late 2018.
+The Company is actively working with Royalmax to address any issues as they are presented by Health Canada.